Alternative Spirituality and Religion Review

 Your review manuscript should begin with the book information, then the body of your review, and then your name and affiliation (if an independent scholar, name plus city and country of residence) at the end.
 Please cite your book in the following style:

 Book Title and subtitle [English translation if necessary].
 Author(s) or Editor(s).
 City, State or Country: Publisher and year of publication year.
 Number of front matter pages (roman numerals) + number of text pages.
 Format (hardback, paperback, ebook).
 Price (sometimes provided in multiple currencies).
 ISBN.
-All reviews should be submitted as email attachments to [email protected].
+All material should be submitted as email attachments to [email protected].

 Copyright and Publication Agreement